 On the shortlist for Capital of Culture 2016, the beautiful city of San Sebastian has vast beaches, an active harbour and unique boutique shopping.
 Incredible views, lovely coastal walks and a buzzing nightlife make it a great destination for travellers.

-San Sebastien has so many beautiful spots to explore.
+San Sebastien has so many gorgeous spots to explore, it is no wonder it is one of the most beautiful places in Spain.
 If you need more time to really make the most of it, then Spain has ways to stay long term, so you can explore more.

 Top 3 on a budget